nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 8. Fish from the east-most tile of the pier using maximum casts to start.
    - If you do not have at least 35 Bait on the rod at 4:30 pm, purchase more Bait from Willy.
 This ensures you have enough Bait for the rest of the day and for tomorrow morning.
 9. Fish until 1:50 am.
-10. Leave all of the fish in the chest so you can sell them to Willy tomorrow.
+10. Deposit all of your fish into the Chest so you can sell them to Willy tomorrow.
 11. Pass out.

 ## Day's end